RipollJ/SMK_for_beginners/TP.md

 - this rule contains a **conda** flag with an environment called quality
 - this rule uses one sample in input and return one sample in output
 - here, the log file will contain the results print in the [terminal stdout](https://www.tutorialspoint.com/understanding-stdin-stderr-and-stdout-in-linux#)
+- this notation: "'file:resources/adapters.fa'" depends on the cutadapt program, don't worry about it

 -------------